btzy/lieuzhenghong.com/_posts/2020-06-16-2020-semiannual-review.md

 I was rejected from ETH Zurich's Data Science course, Stanford's Data Science course, and CMU's Computational Data Science course.
-I was also rejected from the ETH Zurich and Stanford Knight-Hennessy scholarships
+I was also rejected from the ETH Zurich and Stanford Knight-Hennessy scholarships.

 I was accepted to ETH Zurich's Statistics course, Oxford's Statistical Science course, and Harvard's Data Science course.